ethereum/web3.py/docs/ethpm.rst

 The ``Package`` class currently verifies the following things.

--  Manifests used to instantiate a ``Package`` object conform to the `EthPM V3 Manifest Specification <https://github.com/ethpm/ethpm-spec/blob/master/spec/v3.spec.json>`__ and are tightly packed, with keys sorted alphabetically.
+-  Manifests used to instantiate a ``Package`` object conform to the `EthPM V3 Manifest Specification <https://github.com/ethpm/ethpm-spec/blob/master/spec/v3.spec.json>`__ and are tightly packed, with keys sorted alphabetically, and no trailing newline.

 LinkableContract